National Unity (Israel): History

 Gantz and Sa'ar announced an alliance between their two parties on 10 July, which was initially called Blue and White The New Hope.
 The alliance was joined by former IDF Chief of Staff Gadi Eizenkot and former Yamina MK Matan Kahana on 14 August, at which point it was renamed the National Unity Party.
 Yamina MK Shirly Pinto joined the party on 22 August.
+The alliance won 12 seats in the election.